 Sometimes an emergency loan isn't the best way to pay for unexpected expenses.
 If you're looking for an alternative to an emergency loan, consider the following:

-- Personal line of credit: A personal line of credit is similar to a credit card — you can borrow against it as needed and have to make minimum payments each month.
+- Personal line of credit: A personal line of credit is similar to a credit card — you can borrow against it as needed and must make minimum payments each month.
 You often need to have a checking account at a bank or credit union in order to open a personal line of credit there.

 Learn More: How to Start an Emergency Fund